Photo by: CC Boyle Photography

 Movement beyond native boundaries runs through my blood.
 On one side, my great-great grandfather traveled from Germany to Texas in time to draw surveyor's lines across the Lone Star state in the mid-1800s.
 More recently, my father made a one-way journey, too, the first in his family to leave India, disembarking his ship in New York Harbor in 1959.

 I seek out stories about home in the personal and planetary sense, writing narrative nonfiction about the wild world hidden around us and within us.
-While I’m currently focused on the climate crisis, I’ve covered everything from the return of peregrine falcons to the near extinction of vultures, from girls sex education in India to organic chocolate in Grenada.
+I'm currently part of the inaugural cohort of Community Impact Fellows at Boston University's Center for Media Innovation and Social Impact and was recently a FRONTIERS Science Journalism fellow in residency at the Basque Center for Climate Change (BC3) in Bilbao, Spain, exploring renewable energy projects.
+I've covered everything from the return of peregrine falcons to the near extinction of vultures, from girls' sex education in India to organic chocolate in Grenada.
+My second book is A Better World Is Possible: Global Youth Confront the Climate Crisis, a nonfiction YA graphic novel (Forthcoming from First Second in March 2026), done in collaboration with illustrator Danica Novgorodoff.
 My first book is A River Runs Again: India’s Natural World in Crisis from the Barren Cliffs of Rajasthan to the Farmlands of Karnataka, published in August 2015 by PublicAffairs (and as Elemental India: The Natural World at a Time of Crisis and Opportunity by HarperCollins India).
 The book was a finalist for the Orion Book Award.
+Publishers’ Weekly gave it a starred review, and Kirkus Reviews called it “right thinking and accusatory in all the right places.”

-Since 2007, I have also been part of the editorial team of Killing the Buddha, an award-winning online literary magazine of stories about belief, lost or found, oftentimes both.
+In 2018, I became a contributing editor of the gorgeous and essential magazine, Orion.
+From 2007-2021, I was part of the editorial team of Killing the Buddha, an award-winning online literary magazine of stories about belief, lost or found, oftentimes both.
 Believer, Beware: First-Person Dispatches from the Margins of Faith (Beacon Press, July 2009), an anthology featuring the best of Killing the Buddha, includes my piece “Banana Slug Psalm.”
-In 2018, I became a contributing editor of the gorgeous and thought-provoking Orion magazine.

 I also have a thing for raptors.
-In 2010 and 2011, I taught environmental journalism in Kenya, as part of a Conservation Media class focusing on birds of prey, for St. Lawrence University undergraduates.
-Where else could we have trapped a vulture using a freshly-killed-by-lions wildebeest as bait, and then secured a little GPS backpack to follow the vulture’s movements via the Web?
+Back in 2010 and 2011, I taught environmental journalism in Kenya, as part of a Conservation Media class focusing on birds of prey, for St. Lawrence University undergraduates.
+Where else could we have trapped a vulture using a freshly-killed-by-lions wildebeest as bait, and then secured a little GPS backpack to follow the vulture’s movements?
 Exactly.
-Visit the blog we did here.

 Home has been New Jersey, New Orleans, a ship, a southern music town, and multiple places in the Pacific Northwest, where I spent more than a decade working with environmental nonprofit organizations, sometimes in the city, and sometimes at the end of a dirt road.
 Then there was a good long stint in New York City, where I earned a master’s in journalism from NYU in Cultural Reporting and Criticism.
-I now find myself on the shores of Cape Cod, again at the end of a dirt road, looking up.
-There are birds everywhere.
+When I'm not wandering, I'm rooted on a glacial moraine near the edge of the Atlantic, on the ancestral lands of the Wampanoag peoples, living again—thankfully—at the end of a dirt road.
+I prefer my hands in the dirt planting perennials and my eyes to the skies looking for birds.

 Residencies, Grants & Fellowships: